28 cm SK C/28 naval gun

 The German 28 cm C/28 was a 283 mm 52-caliber built-up gun designed in 1928 and used on the Deutschland class cruisers.

 History

+28 cm SK C/28 naval gun were used on the famous Panzerschiffes - Lützow (ex-Deutschland), Admiral Scheer and Admiral Graf Spee.
+For needed elevation turrets were fitted with RPC.

+Shells used in the guns were of inferior ballistic characteristics when compared to successor 28 cm SK C/34.

 Characteristics

 Characteristics of SK C/28 and the later SK C/34 283 mm shells are in the table below:

 Performance of the SK C/28 at different ranges, firing a 300 kg armour-piercing projectile :